 - MQTT client

 - A mobile node that interacts with the MQTT broker.
 It is short for Message Queue for MQTT client.

 - P2P message

 - A special type of message that is provided by Message Queue for MQTT based on the standard MQTT protocol.
 This type of message can be directly sent to a specified target MQTT client without subscription matching.
-For more information, see P2P messaging model.
+For more information, see P2P Messaging model (MQTT).

 - Parent topic